Welcome to the website for the Master’s Program in Philosophy of Science, offered by the Institute of Philosophy at the Leibniz Universität Hannover.

-Bachelor degree (or equivalent) in philosophy or a relevantly related discipline such as physics, chemistry, biology, astronomy, mathematics, politics, social sciences, psychology, history, economics.
+Bachelor’s degree (or equivalent) in philosophy or a relevantly related discipline such as physics, chemistry, biology, astronomy, mathematics, politics, social sciences, psychology, history or economics.

-There is no tuition, except for a small fee "Semesterbeitrag" for administration, transport and the student union.
-This fee includes a transport ticket for the whole term for all of Niedersachsen (+Hamburg).
-The current “Semesterbeitrag“ for the Leibniz-University Hannover can be found here.
+There is no tuition, except for a small fee ("Semesterbeitrag") for administrative, transportation, and student union costs.
+This fee includes a semester ticket for public transportation, covering all of Niedersachsen (+Hamburg).
+The current Semesterbeitrag for the Leibniz Universität Hannover can be found here.

-The Masters Program in Philosophy of Science is built on the observation that modern societies are increasingly influenced by scientific and technological developments.
-Scientific and technological developments have profound effects on social and political systems and on our understanding of ourselves.
-These developments need to be critically analyzed—a task to which philosophy is ideally suited.
-Philosophy reflects on the conceptual foundations of the sciences; and it can analyze the role of values in science and sources of the special credibility of scientific results.
-The MA is aimed at providing the training to enable students to participate in a critical reflection on the sciences.
+The Master’s Program in Philosophy of Science is developed around the observation that modern societies are increasingly influenced by scientific and technological developments.
+These developments have profound effects on social and political systems and on our understanding of ourselves.
+They thus need to be critically analyzed—a task to which philosophy is ideally suited.
+Philosophy involves reflection on the conceptual foundations of the sciences, and it can analyze the role of values in science and the sources of the special credibility of scientific results.
+This Master’s Program aims to provide students with the ability to participate in critical reflection on the sciences.